Amis Music Festival

 The Amis Music Festival (阿米斯音樂節) is a cultural event held in Dulan Village, Taitung County.
 The event promotes music, arts and various cultures of the Taiwanese indigenous peoples, and is the first of its kind in Taiwan.

 History

 The very first Amis Music Festival was organized in 2013 by Suming Rupi, an indigenous singer-songwriter from the Pangcah (Amis) people, and the Dulan villagers in an effort to stimulate tribe-oriented economic development in their hometown.
 Suming derived inspiration for the event from performing at the Glastonbury Festival in the UK and the Festival of Pacific Arts.
 The festival is held around mid-November, resting one year after every two years.

-The festival has its own Amis Music Festival Flag designed with specific symbolic significance.
+The festival has its own Amis Music Festival Flag which the organizers defined with symbolic significance referring to the lands, ocean, and traditional culture of the 'atolan 'amis nation.